 The photographer in the above described event is not one of these who is happy with the “good enough” approach.
 She cares very deeply about her work.
 However, she simply didn’t look closely enough.
 She didn’t know what to watch for and the majority of the print looked like her image.
 Or she may have been distracted by the paper and the presumption that the print must be good.
 So, perhaps she couldn’t see the forest for the trees?
 As I mentioned, she was a student.
 So, she now knows what to watch for.

 In short, to print our images is to see them at their very best.
 To print our images is often to truly see them for the very first time.
 Therefore, if our images are worth the effort, we need to make the very best prints possible.

 The “good enough” attitude breeds laziness, sloppiness and certainly suboptimal prints.
-And when espoused by those photographers who had invested thousands of dollars on gear and software and invested significant time toward the creation of fine images this attitude, when applied to the final realization of those images in print, is sheer folly.
+And when espoused by those photographers who spent thousands of dollars on gear and software and invested significant time toward the creation of fine images this attitude, when applied to the final realization of those images in print, is sheer folly.